Sshamekh/Precip-org/README.md

 # Precip-org
-All codes for the paper \textbl{'Implicit learning of convective organization explains precipitation stochasticity'}
+All codes for the paper [Implicit learning of convective organization explains precipitation stochasticity](https://www.authorea.com/doi/full/10.1002/essoar.10512517.1)

 The code to train the network is named AE_Pw_NN_precip.py which has org variables as input.
 To switch to baseline network simply remove the z_orig from the precip_model input.